 Since 2015 ATMs in Kathmandu’s Thamel area and Pokhara Lakeside are generally found in groups within one dedicated area called an ATM Lounge.
 These usually consist of 4-5 ATM machines from different banks in one room.

-Travellers cheques are still but rarely accepted in Nepal.
+Travelers' cheques are still but rarely accepted in Nepal.
 The only possibility is to cash your cheques in any of the main (Foreign Exchange) FOREX offices in Kathmandu’s Thamel area.
-Be sure to ask if they are taking commission when cashing them in.
+Be sure to ask if they are taking a commission when cashing them in.
 And be sure to bring your passport and other necessary identity documents when cashing them in.
-All in all, its not worth getting travellers cheques for Nepal anymore.
+All in all, its not worth getting travelers' cheques for Nepal anymore.